 - Genes in Context links Computer Science 242 (DNA) with Philosophy 111 (Ethics).

-All Wheaton students must take either two two-course connections (a total of four courses) or one set of three connected courses.
-Students are also invited to discover their own possible linked courses and to approach the faculty and propose a Connection.
+All Wheaton students must take either one two-course connections or one set of three connected courses.

 You will be encouraged to take linked courses in the same or adjoining semesters and to get started early in your career.
 (Note that if the chosen Connections do not include courses from all three of the traditional academic divisions—arts and humanities, natural sciences and social sciences—students will be expected to take at least one course in the missing division(s).
 Faculty advisors help students plan accordingly.)